 In particular, we like:

 - Neutral Design.
 The continental tires didn’t try very hard on the looks, but rather focused on solid construction to make it suitable for all types of cycling.

 - Excellent road grip.
 The Black Chili compounds also give an excellent road grip to make every ride hassle free.

-The third tire on our list if Fortezza Quattro which is an ultimate racing clincher.
+The third tire on our list if Fortezza Quattro (on Amazon) which is an ultimate racing clincher.
 It comes with a double-overlapping casing which provides an extremely smooth ride and perfect cornering feel.
 The pressure recommended for their tires is 145psi, and the user experience may vary if you don’t keep up the recommended pressure.
 It takes the third spot on your list due to the following reasons.

 - Unmatchable strength.
 The high-quality polymers from which Fortezza Quattro is manufactured gives it an unmatchable strength.
 You don’t have to worry about your tire getting flat.
-It can go 7000 miles because of an extra puncture-resistant coating.
+The tire is said to be able to go 7,000 miles because of an extra puncture-resistant coating, but between you and me, we would not push it that far.

 - Premium feel.
 Vredestein tires are known for their grip, handling, and premium feel.
 Living up to the standards of the Vredestein, Fortezza Quattro has all those features you can expect in a tire.
 When it comes to tricky tracks and wet roads, this tire performs exceptionally well.